mmikowski/powercss/README.md

 However, there are more benefits available.

---- Continue here
+# ALL WRITING BELOW HERE IS CONFLICTING AND INCOMPLETE.
 This behavior can be modified.
 For example, if we don't want to recompile the CSS because none of our mixin maps have changed, we can do the following:

     pcss._enableSheetObj_( sheet_obj_idx, { _do_compile_ : false } );

-The StyleSheet Object will contain the following CSS:
+The Stylesheet Object will contain the following CSS: